stephenverderame/cpp_book/src/basic_containers/arrays.md

 }
 ```

-We could not declare `num` to be `auto` because by default a list of elements surrounded by braces will be deduced as something else called an `std::initializer_list`.
+We could not declare `nums` to be `auto` because by default a list of elements surrounded by braces will be deduced as something else called an `std::initializer_list`.
 After `nums` has been created, we cannot change the size of `nums`, or the type of elements `nums` store.

 In fact, the full definition of `nums` in reality looks like this: `std::array<int, 5> nums = //...`.